lambdamikel/Busch-2090/README.md

     #define CPU_MIN_THRESHOLD 10 // if smaller than this, delay = 0

     // these are analog values read from the LCD+Keypad shield, adjust if necessary
+    // the read analog values must be greater than these, they are lower bounds:
     #define NOTHING_KEY 1000
     #define SELECT_KEY  770
     #define LEFT_KEY    540